 - Books and records guidance

-Get guidance on books and record keeping in line with the new International Financial Reporting Standards.
+Get guidance on books and record keeping, in line with the International Financial Reporting Standards.

 Styles of bookkeeping